Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: A mini-review of the PMC scale-setting approaches

-Eq.(\ref{qstar}) shows that the PMC scale $Q_*$ is also represented as power series in $\alpha_s$, which resums all the known $\{\beta_i\}$-terms, and is explicitly independent of $\mu_r$ at any fixed order.
+Eq.(\ref{qstarS0}) shows that the exponential form of the PMC scale, $\ln Q^2_*/Q^2$, is a power series in $\alpha_s$, which resums all the known $\{\beta_i\}$-terms via the RGE, and is independent of renormalization scale $\mu_r$ at any fixed order.
 It represents the correct momentum flow of the process and determines an overall effective value of $\alpha_s$.
 Together with the $\mu_r$-independent conformal coefficients, the resulting pQCD series is exactly scheme-and-scale independent~\cite{Wu:2018cmb}.
-By using the PMCs, the scale-setting procedure is greatly simplified -- there is no \textit{second kind of residual scale dependence}, and the \textit{first kind of residual scale dependence} is greatly suppressed, since all the PMC scales are now determined at the same highest-order precision from the known pQCD series.
+By using the PMCs approach, the PMC scale-setting procedure is greatly simplified -- there is no \textit{second kind of residual scale dependence}.
+And for a general $a_s^n$-order pQCD series similar to (\ref{rij1}), the \textit{first kind of residual scale dependence} for the PMCm series (\ref{PMCmseries}) takes the form, $\propto \left(\sum\limits_{i=1}^{n} \hat{r}_{i,0}\right){\cal O}(a_s^{n+1})$, which changes to the one with a smaller magnitude, $\propto \left(\sum\limits_{i=1}^{n} \hat{r}_{i,0}a_s^{i-1}\right){\cal O}(a_s^{n+1})$, for the PMCs series (\ref{conformal}).